coolsamson7/service/README.md

 ```

 What's bad?
-- the code assumes that the called service is remote
+- the code assumes that the called service is remote in the first place
-- we commit to a specific protocol
+- we have to commit to a specific protocol
-- we commit to a loadbalanced connection
+- we even add technical details on protocol level ( e.g.  loadbalancing )
 - we have to write technical boilerplate webclient code
+- loadbalancing in spring cloud is done on an application level

 This is _clumsy_ and against pretty valuable architectural principles like separation of concern, etc.

 What we would like to do instead is

-- services are described in form of interfaces
-- corresponding implementations run somewhere and register with a central registry
-- service calls use this information by establishing some kind of - transparent - remoting
-- local services are executed locally
+- we want to program against simple interfaces
+- we don't want to care where the implementation is.
+It could be remote, it could be local as well.
+- depending on a specific deployment scenarios - e.g class path - different remoting situations are achieved dynamically.
+- wherever it is, we don't want to care about the technical datails, it should be completely transparent based on a central registry of running services

 ## Sample